 - Fatty Acids

-Maybe strange in an article that talks about supplements, yet one important aspect of supplements is that they hardly ever can replace a healthy variety of food.
-Have a look at Use the Colors of Food to Benefit your Health.
+Maybe strange in an article that talks about supplements, yet one important aspect of supplements is that they never replace a healthy variety of food.
+Have a look at our free eBook Use the Colors of Food to Benefit your Health.

 Talk to your doctor or a dietitian before you start taking any new supplements.
 And try small doses first to rule out any allergies.

 Capsules are a safe way to swallow supplements.
 They consist of 2 rounded halves that form a little tube containing powder.
 The outer halves are made of gelatin or starch.
 Gelatin is typically made from animal collagen, making it unsuitable for vegetarians and vegans.

 Capsules can be quite big and not everyone finds it easy to take them.
 In the U.S. 40% of adults mention they have a hard time swallowing capsules and tablets.